adambard/learnxinyminutes-docs/crystal.html.markdown

     @name
   end

-  # The above functionality can be encapsulated using the attr_accessor method as follows
+  # The above functionality can be encapsulated using the propery method as follows
   property :name

   # Getter/setter methods can also be created individually like this